uwaiseibna2/GAP/README.md

 Rscript runGeneArchi.R <path_source> boolean_tree_flag transcript_id
 ```
 **Arguments**:
-  - `path_source`: Source of the downloaded tool, in this case `./` as we are already in the GAP directory.
+  - `path_source`: Source of the downloaded tool/GAP directory.
   - `boolean_tree_flag`: Boolean (TRUE/FALSE) for tree feature inclusion in model training.
   - `transcript_id`: Ensemble transcript ID for specifying the gene on which to train GAP, here we have added the transcript_id for GULO.
 **Details**: